On This Page:

 - Social Media Feather: Add social sharing and/or following buttons to all your posts, and pages.
 Each social provider can be enabled or disabled.Follwing on Facebook, Twitter, Google+, Pinterest, Linkedin, YouTube, tumblr, instagram, flickr, foursquare, vimeo or RSS Feed.
 Sharing with Facebook, Twitter, Google+, reddit, Pinterest, tumblr, Linkedin and e-mail.

-- WP to Buffer: This time -saving plugin sends updates to your Buffer account for scheduled publishing to social networks, such as Facebook, Twitter, LinkedIn and Google+, when you publish and/or update WordPress Pages, Posts and/or Custom Post Types.
+- WP to Buffer: This time-saving plugin sends updates to your Buffer account when you publish or update pages and posts for scheduled publishing to social networks, such as Facebook, Twitter, and LinkedIn.

 - ZotPress: Integrate your blog with your account on Zotero to display in-text citations, bibliographies, and searchable libraries, and more.